shuvmaybe/rilo/mds/KEYS.md

 3. Saves the downloaded file in the directory specified by the `path`, renaming it to the original file’s name (e.g., `ArrowCursor.png`).

 This process continues for all keys until all assets have been backed up and replaced.

+Then, you can view the backed up assets and the newly downloaded assets straight in Windows Explorer by just going to the path.